Versal/player-api/api.md

 }
 ```

-This data structure is set as the value of the gadget's configuration attribute named `attrName`.
-The gadget code can use any of the asset IDs in the `playerApi.assetUrl()` method in order to obtain the corresponding URLs.
+This data structure will be set as the value of the gadget's configuration attribute named `attrName` (which is given as a parameter in the `requestAsset` call).
+The gadget code should select a desired representation and use its ID in the `playerApi.assetUrl()` method in order to obtain the corresponding URL of the asset.

-Since a successful upload initiates a new value for an attribute, the `attributesChanged` message will be sent to the gadget.
+Since a successful upload will assign a new value for a gadget attribute, the gadget should expect an `attributesChanged` message after the user completes the upload.
 If the callback argument was given in the `requestAsset` call, the callback function will be also invoked with the new asset data structure as its argument.

+## Messages from player to gadget

+Subscribe to messages by using the `on` and `off` methods, for example:

+`playerApi.on('message name', callback)`

+`playerApi.off('message name', callback)`

+Supported message names are `attributesChanged`, `learnerStateChanged`, and `editableChanged`.

+### `attributesChanged`

+This message indicates to the gadget that some attributes have changed their values.
+This message is also sent to the gadget at initialization time, that is, shortly after the gadget sends `startListening` to the player.

+Example: `playerApi.on('attributesChanged', function(attrs){...})`

+The callback receives an object containing the new attributes for the gadget.
+The gadget should update its visual state accordingly.

+### `learnerStateChanged`

+This message indicates to the gadget that some learner's state has changed.
+This message is also sent to the gadget at initialization time, that is, shortly after the gadget sends `startListening` to the player.

+Example: `playerApi.on('learnerStateChanged', function(learnerState){...})`

+The callback receives an object containing the new learner state for the gadget.
+The gadget should update its visual state accordingly.

+### `editableChanged`

+This message indicates to the gadget whether its configuration is currently being edited.

+Example: `playerApi.on('editableChanged', function(attrs){...})`

+The callback receives an object of the form `{editable: true/false}`.
+The value of `editable` describes the new editable state for the gadget.
+Accordingly, the gadget should switch its visual state to editing (the author's view) or to the learner's view.